aminrj/aminrj.github.io/_posts/2026-02-02-from-mvp-to-prod.md

 This is a practical MVP choice: low frontend complexity, high operational value.

-## 6. Step Five: Add Ingestion Pipelines with Deduplication
+## 6. step five: add ingestion pipelines with deduplication

 An LLM workflow only becomes a product when fed by repeatable data ingestion.